 - If you added one-off or recurring charges, features are created using those details.
 If no feature start date is given, the platform uses the previous feature’s start date, the calls start date, or the sold date.

-- Optional: Add any extra features you didn’t include during number entry
+- If the number needs extra features you didn’t include during entry, add them now

 Adding Numbers in Bulk